Curated OER

 The Bible: The Purpose of Creation

-Students listen to Haydn's "The Creation" and discuss the purpose of creation.
-In this religious studies instructional activity, students reflect on the mood of Haydn's piece and view pictures of human inventions.
-They will then...
+Learners listen to Haydn's "The Creation" and discuss the purpose of creation.
+For this religious studies lesson, students reflect on the mood of Haydn's piece and view pictures of human inventions.
+They will then identify reasons...

 University of Colorado